TOM-SWE: User Mental Modeling For Software Engineering Agents: Introduction

-To evaluate ToM-SWE’s effectiveness, we introduce the \textbf{Stateful SWE benchmark}, the first benchmark that allows agents to leverage realistic conversation histories across multiple coding sessions to track user mental state.
+To enable evaluation of coding agents in real-world settings, where agents must adapt to different users over long-horizon, multi-session interactions to solve software engineering tasks.
+We therefore introduce the \emph{Stateful SWE benchmark}, the first benchmark that allows agents to leverage realistic conversation histories across multiple coding sessions to track user mental state.
 In this setting, agents interact with an LLM-powered user simulator and receive synthesized interaction histories to guide their reasoning.
-To stay consistent with prior evaluation, we borrow the original issues from SWE-bench \citep{chowdhury2024introducing}, reframing them as casual starting instructions paired with different user profiles and interaction histories.
+To stay consistent with prior evaluation, we borrow the original issues from SWE-bench \citep{jimenez2024swebenchlanguagemodelsresolve}, reframing them as ambiguous starting instructions paired with different user profiles and interaction histories.
 The agent needs to understand user intent, preferences and constraints either through interacting with the LLM-powered user simulator or inferring from the past interaction histories.
 Unlike existing benchmarks such as SWE-bench, which primarily assess technical problem-solving, Stateful SWE evaluates an agent’s ability to sustain meaningful interactions over time.
-While Ambiguous SWE-bench \citep{vijayvargiya2025interactiveagentsovercomeambiguity} tests ambiguity resolution by underspecifying instructions, it does not capture long-term memory demands.